-Despite its recently announced plans to close the Moon-based airlift wing, the Air Force has invested more than $58 million in infrastructure at the base in the past five years, according to Murphy's recent testimony before the House Armed Services Committee.
+Despite its recently announced plans to close the Moon-based airlift wing, the Air Force has invested more than $58 million in infrastructure at the base in the past five years, according to Murphy's recent before the House Armed Services Committee.

 The base Sunday will host a ribbon-cutting ceremony to mark the opening of Building 226, a newly constructed facility that will serve as a lodge for the base's reservists.

 Each of the 911th's more than 1,100 military and 280 civilian personnel positions will be eliminated in 2013 under the closure.
 The neighboring 171st Refueling Wing is also set to undergo a realignment under the plan, losing as many as 25 percent of its personnel.

 The Air Force targeted the 911th for closure because of the of its eight C-130 tactical aircraft, which were manufactured in the 1960s.

 "We are asking the Air Force to give us the more modern planes and we'll show them what the 911th can do," Murphy told supporters.

 Members of Pennsylvania's Congressional delegation as well as local and state officials have asked the Air Force to release a cost-benefit analysis of the 911th's operations before finalizing the closure.

 "The passion is there, the drive is there, the numbers are there," Murphy said.
 "We just can't get the data to the right desks in D.C."